lsst-dm/dmtn-056/design.rst

 3. :ref:`Registry` performs the lookup on the server using SQL and returns the :ref:`URI` and the :ref:`DatasetMetatype` of the stored :ref:`Dataset`.
 4. :ref:`Butler` forwards the request, with both the :ref:`URI` and the :ref:`DatasetMetatype`, to the :ref:`Datastore` client (i.e. ``butler.datastore.get(uri, datasetMetatype)``).
 5. :ref:`Datastore` client requests a serialized version of the :ref:`Dataset` from the server using the :ref:`URI`.
-6. Using the :ref:`DatasetMetatype`, to determine the appropriate deserialization function, the :ref:`Datastore` client then materializes the :ref:`ConcreteDataset` and returns it to the :ref:`Butler`.
+6. Using the :ref:`DatasetMetatype`, to determine the appropriate deserialization function, the :ref:`Datastore` client then materializes the :ref:`InMemoryDataset` and returns it to the :ref:`Butler`.
-7. :ref:`Butler` then returns the :ref:`ConcreteDataset` to the user.
+7. :ref:`Butler` then returns the :ref:`InMemoryDataset` to the user.

 See :py:meth:`the API documentation <Butler.get>` for more information.